XWangLabTHU/cfDNApipe/README.md

 When finish preparing all the files, we can use "snvRefCheck" function in cfDNApipe to achieve genome version conversion from b37 to hg19 and indexing.
 Here we use hg19 to show the demo for single group samples SNV analysis.

-The following are the whole scripts for single group samples SNV analysis with simple annotations.
-For detailed explanation, please "help" function in python.
+The following are the whole scripts for single group samples SNV analysis with annotations.

 ```Python
 from cfDNApipe import *